-Ready-made gelatin products should be stored in the same manner of which you purchased them at the grocery store.
+Ready-made gelatin products should be stored in the same manner in which you purchased them at the grocery store.
 If it was in a refrigerated section, it should be kept refrigerated.

-Most pre-made gelatin products, however, are typically kept in grocery stores at room-temperatures and can remain that way until opened.
+Most pre-made gelatin products, however, are typically kept in grocery stores at room temperature and can remain that way until opened.

-- Gelatin is a versatile thickener used to provide texture and stabilization within many products and can also be used in the kitchen for homemade treats.
+- Gelatin is a versatile thickener that provides texture and stabilization within many products and can also be used in the kitchen for homemade treats.

 - Stored properly, powdered gelatin can be used for months or even years beyond its packaged “use-by” date.